kunai-consulting/qwik-design-system/libs/components/src/calendar/research.md

 ## Known Issues

 ## Questions
-- Will we use native JS Date functionality for date parsing and formatting, or a third-party library?
+- Will we use native JS Date functionality for date parsing and formatting, or a third-party library, or a combo?
+- What specific localization and internationalization features should we include?